GroupProject2020/Ovito/doc/python/modules/ovito.rst

       This module-level attribute points to the current :py:class:`~ovito.DataSet` which serves as context for all operations performed by the script.
-The :py:class:`~ovito.DataSet` represents the program state and provides access to the viewports, the three-dimensional visualization scene, and the current animation and render settings.
+The :py:class:`~ovito.DataSet` represents the program state and provides access to the contents of the three-dimensional visualization scene.

    .. py:data:: version